LingtongZhang/orp-sdk-php/README.md

 If you consider to participate with a server from outside of Germany, please get in touch with us:<br>
 *contest (at) plista (dot) com* <br>
-This is necessary due to the response side of the server
+This is necessary due to the response time of the server

 Install (in Ubuntu)
 -------------------